ftrackhq/ftrack-connect-unity-engine/resource/packages/com.unity.scripting.python/Documentation~/usingPythonInUnity.md

 ![Adding the Python Assembly Reference](images/addingpythonassembly.png)

 ## Running Python Code from Unity
-Included in this package is a simple script called PythonRunner (located in the _com.unity.scripting.python.editor_ assembly).
+Included in this package is a simple script called `PythonRunner` (located in the _com.unity.scripting.python.editor_ assembly).
 It contains the _UnityEditor.Scripting.Python.PythonRunner_ class, which can be used for calling into the Python interpreter.

-It is recommended to always use the PythonRunner class to call into the Python interpreter, as the PythonRunner class ensures proper initialization of the interpreter.
+It is recommended to always use the `PythonRunner` class to call into the Python interpreter, as the `PythonRunner` class ensures proper initialization of the interpreter.
+When calling Python functions exposed through Python.NET directly, always ensure the runtime is properly initialized by calling `PythonRunner.EnsureInProcessInitialized()` beforehand.

 Simple, stateless Python scripts can be run directly inside of the Unity Editor process, using the [In-Process API](inProcessAPI.html).